rhroyston/material-controls-for-html-video/README.md

  - Add the `htt-mvp` class to any video element that you want the script to customize with Material Design controls.
  - Include the CSS and JavaScript.
 NOTE, you need to also include Google's Material Components Web, MDC-We, CSS and JavaScript as well as Google's Roboto font.

-:pushpin: A May 2018 snapshot of Google's Material Components Web, MDC-Web, is included in this repository as MDC-Web remains in alpha and breaking changes occur.
+:pushpin: A May 2018 snapshot of Google's MDC-Web, is included in this repository as MDC-Web remains in alpha and breaking changes occur.
 Use the latest MDC-Web package and if you experience issues, simply roll back and include the MDC-Web snapshot from May 2018 included in this repository.

 Styling of the video size and layout is left up to you as this package only modifies video controls.